christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment3.md

 - What do you predict the population mean of this variable is?

 - Create two groups of this variable based on the dummy variable.
-Are the population means of these two groups likely to be different?
+Are the population means of these two groups likely to be different? (extra points if you can show this graphically)

-### Dummy Variable

-- What are the likely population proportions of the two values of this variable?

-### Multinomial Variable
+### Categorical Variables

-- What are the likely population proportions of the values of this variable?
+- Do the two groups of the dummy variable have values on the multinomial variable that are independent of one another?

 ---